benmarwick/Sichuan-University-Workshop-2023/README.md

-# Sichuan University Workshop: Archaeological Science using R: Accessible and Reproducible Data Science for Archaeology (Nov 2023)
+# Sichuan University Workshop: Archaeological Science using R: Accessible and Reproducible Data Science for Archaeology

 Click on this button to write code in your web browser (no log in required, file changes do not persist beyond the current session): [![Binder](http://mybinder.org/badge_logo.svg)](http://mybinder.org/v2/gh/benmarwick/ARCHY-488-Lithic-Technology-Lab/master?urlpath=rstudio)

 | Day | Time         | Duration | Session     | Topics                                                                                                                  |
 |-----|--------------|----------|-------------|-------------------------------------------------------------------------------------------------------------------------|